 Also of interest is that Great River has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.30% of people work from home.
+Telecommuters are a relatively large percentage of the workforce: 8.87% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Great River, a lot of people use the train to get to work every day though Great River is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Great River in 2018 was $68,859, which is wealthy relative to New York and the nation.
-This equates to an annual income of $275,436 for a family of four.
+The per capita income in Great River in 2022 was $77,558, which is wealthy relative to New York and the nation.
+This equates to an annual income of $310,232 for a family of four.

 The most common language spoken in Great River is English.
 Other important languages spoken here include Italian and Spanish.

-is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.

 In addition, if you are planning to retire in New York, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in New York, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.6% of neighborhoods in NY.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 98.2% of neighborhoods in NY.
 If a New York retirement is in your future, this neighborhood should be one of the places you visit.
-In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives and urban sophisticates.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives.

 is also pretty special linguistically.
 Significantly, 32.4% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 100.0% of the neighborhoods in America.